Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

-The first term is the same as in Einstein gravity and describes a massless graviton, while the second and third term are typical of Stelle gravity and describe a massive spin-2 field and a massive scalar field, respectively.
-The residue at the massive spin-2 pole is negative.
-This means that the theory propagates a ghost, which violates unitarity.
-Note that the pole of the additional scalar has positive residue.
+which is not nonnegative and therefore violates~\eqref{eq:opt}.
+Similar violations appear every time a odd number of ghosts is on shell in the right-hand side of~\eqref{eq:opt}.

+This simple example shows what happens also in Stelle theory.
+Moreover, note that the pole of the additional scalar in~\eqref{eq:propstelle} has positive residue.
 Therefore, if we send the mass of the ghost to infinity ($\alpha\rightarrow 0$) we find a unitary theory describing a massless graviton and a massive scalar, the Starobinsky model.
 However, in that case renormalizability is lost.
 In fact, the presence of the ghost is crucial to obtain certain cancellations between Feynman diagrams that avoid higher-dimensional counterterms to be generated by renormalization.
 In the end renormalizability can be obtained at the price of unitarity.
 These two properties seem to be mutually exclusive in quantum gravity, since they are both entangled to the ghost.
 If we have the ghost we loose unitarity, while if we get rid of the ghost we loose renormalizability.
 To define a quantum field theory of gravity that makes sense both physically and mathematically we need to find a way to consistently remove the ghost from the set of physical states and keep its contributions inside Feynman diagrams at the same time.
 This cannot be achieved without relaxing some assumptions of standard quantum field theory.
 In our approach we disentangle the on-shell contributions of the ghost from the virtual ones, that would typically be related in the standard case of the Feynman prescription.
 Once this modification is introduced we can obtain the property we want and remove the ghost from the spectrum at any energy scale without spoiling the consistency of the theory.

 Before to proceed with the details of the fakeon prescription we give a sketch of the proof of renormalizability in Stelle gravity for the readers that are not familiar with it.
 We anticipate that the fakeon prescription do not modify the divergences of the theory, therefore from this point of view there is no difference with the Stelle gravity.